36 Fun Things Do in Savannah, GA

 Those that enjoy sipping cocktails can gain a new skill and learn how to make some amazing drinks by taking a cocktail class!
 The fun class is hosted at the speakeasy bar within the American Prohibition Museum and is led by an expert bartender.
 Along with learning how to make cocktails, you'll find out more about mixology and the prohibition era.

-🏨 Accommodations close to 220 W Congress St
+🏨 Stay nearby 220 W Congress St

 Enjoy a picnic in Forsyth Park